scontainer-paper/scontainer-demo/README.md

 1. Clone the repository.
 2. Create and activate a Python 3.10+ environment.
-3. Navigate to the directory of the cloned repository and run:
+3. (If you want to run the experiment) Navigate to the directory of the cloned repository and run:

    ```bash
    pip install -r requirements.txt
    ```

-## Experiment

-- The `experiments` folder contains the JSON datasets along with the three schemas.
-- To run the experiment, execute `python run_test.py`.

-### C++ Experiment

-- The C++ code is located in the `experiments/cpp` folder.
-- This is a CMake project.
-You can either build it using CMake or run it directly in CLion.
-- Please update the dataset path in `main.cpp` (line 13) to point to the location of your local datasets.

 ## Data Model